grgwsmth/gsd/case-studies/figma-plugin.md

 	- Go through the review/approval/merge process for the work, in Figma.
 	- Publish & release the new/updated components in the library.

-{% include copy-block.html copy="Since engineers use the same atoms & molecules to construct a SideNav, in React, it's fortunately easy for them to follow design comps when parent and child links change.
+{% include copy-block.html copy="Since engineers use the same atoms & molecules to construct a Side Nav, in React, it's fortunately easy for them to follow design comps when parent and child links change.
 But the design process is slower than we'd like it to be." %}

 {% include section-title.html label="Opportunity" %}

 {% include copy-block.html copy="I saw this as a great candidate for Figma plugin exploration.
 If a user can fill in a form, in a plugin UI, and output the assembled component set to their design file, they would require no involvement on the part of the pattern library team.
-Designers can iterate as many versions of the SideNav as needed, and dispose of any previous versions.
+Designers can iterate as many versions of the Side Nav as needed, and dispose of any previous versions.
 As long as they don't change its foundational structure (spacing, font sizes, etc.), engineers can use the system components in React." %}

 {% include section-title.html label="Solutions" %}